e-travel/kinesis-dispatcher/README.md

-# Kinesis Dispatcher
+# Message Dispatcher

 Project under construction.
 Soon<sup>TM</sup>.

 ## Purpose

-The purpose of this program is to act as a server for receiving application data and forwarding them to kinesis.
+The purpose of this program is to act as a server for receiving application data and forwarding them to a recipient backend (e.g. AWS Kinesis).
 Two kind of listeners are supported: unix domain sockets and tcp sockets.
 Emphasis is given to performance and non-blocking client requests.

 ## Instructions

 ### Server

-Usage instructions: `./kinesis-dispatcher -help`
+Usage instructions: `./message-dispatcher -help`

 ### Client